mguidoti/DSND-p6-capstone/README.md

 # README
-> This is my work for the sixth project of the Data Scientist Nanodegree Program from Udacity.
+> This is my work for the sixth project, the capstone project, of the Data Scientist Nanodegree Program from Udacity.

 ## Motivation